 #1 thing to remember: All Mod Podge formulas are essentially the same in that they can all do three things.
 They are all good for gluing, sealing, and finishing.

 The finish or use may be different, but they are all capable of those three things.
 Don’t forget that.
-Now read on to get the Mod Podge formula guide – but before you do that, here’s a Mod Podge formula guide video!
+Now read on to get the Mod Podge formula guide – but before you do that, check out this Mod Podge formula guide video!

 Mod Podge Formula Guide